St. Paul Personal Injury Lawyer

 • $335,000 for a slip and fall accident

 Note these are only past results and no guarantee of outcomes in all cases.
+However, you can trust we will fight hard to help you get the maximum compensation available so you can realize the most complete recovery possible.

 Common Types of St. Paul Personal Injury Accidents

-Personal injury accidents refer to physical and emotional injuries caused by reckless driving, intentional, or negligent actions or an injury resulting from strict liability.
+Personal injury accidents refer to physical and emotional injuries caused by reckless driving, intentional, or negligent actions, or an injury resulting from strict liability.
 As a result, almost any accident can lead to a personal injury claim.
 However, in St. Paul, certain personal injury accidents are more common than others.
 For instance:

-#1.
 Car Accidents

 Motor vehicle collisions occur when a motorist crashes into another vehicle, stationary object, pedestrian, animal, or debris.
 These accidents frequently result in catastrophic injuries, expensive property damages, and in some cases, even death.